Invertible Bloom Lookup Tables with Less Memory and Randomness: Introduction

-In light of this, it is not a priori clear which random variables that are sensible to analyse, keeping in mind that they should depend on only few hash values (for the sake of limited independence) and yet accurately capture the event that at least $n/2$ elements hash to a unique value.
-We elegantly circumvent this barrier by first carefully defining random variables $Y_{i,j}$ that actually depend \emph{on all} hash values.
+In light of this, it is not a priori clear which random variables are sensible to analyse, keeping in mind that they should depend on only few hash values (for the sake of limited independence) and yet accurately capture the event that at least $n/2$ elements hash to a unique value.
+We present two alternative proofs circumventing this barrier.

+In the first, and completely self-contained proof, we carefully define random variables $Y_{i,j}$ that actually depend \emph{on all} hash values.
 We then consider the $k$'th moment of a sum involving these $Y_{i,j}$'s and argue that most monomials are $0$ due to the special definition of the $Y_{i,j}$'s.
 Now that there are only very few non-zero monomials left, we upper bound our $Y_{i,j}$'s by the $X_{i,j}$'s above, bringing us back into a setup with monomials depending on at most $2k$ hash values.
 Compared to going directly from the $X_{i,j}$'s, what we win is that there are much fewer monomials left in the sum.
 The initial pruning of monomials using the more involved $Y_{i,j}$'s is a key technical innovation that we have not seen before and believe may be an inspiration in future work analysing random variables of limited independence.

+In the second proof, we invoke a previous theorem on $k$-wise independence fooling combinatorial rectangles~\cite{rectangles, v016a017}.
+This proof is shorter than the first, but relies on the heavy lifting done in previous works and does not yield the explicit small constant in our theorem.